 >>

-Gift of His grace >> Forgiveness is an act of
+Gift of His grace >> Forgiveness is a function of

 God’s grace –